config-i1/smooth/README.md

 Future works:

+8. ssarima - ARIMA estimated in state-space framework.
-8. sofa - Survival of the fittest algorithm applied to state-space models.
+9. sofa - Survival of the fittest algorithm applied to state-space models.

 For a quick and easy installation of the package firstly install "devtools" in R:
 > if (!require("devtools")){install.packages("devtools")}